 The Sony PlayStation Gold Wireless Headset brings wireless audio and surround sound to the PlayStation 4 for under $100.
 On paper it’s an impressive product, but is it actually any good?

-Editor’s note: This review was updated March 18, 2020 to include more recommendations for alternative headsets in the conclusion.
+Editor’s note: This review was updated September 9, 2020 to include additional FAQ answers.

 Who is the PlayStation Gold Wireless Headset for?